|

 Mexico is one of the largest countries in Latin America, with a total

-population of nearly 100 million in 2000, but with a very small Protestant
+population of over 112 million in 2010, but with a very small Protestant

 in 1990, 3.3% in 1980 and 1.8% in 1970.
 By comparison, the size of the Protestant